-Students are reminded to provide the Dean of Health Professions office with telephone number and email updates, so that students may be contacted regarding school matters.
+Students are reminded to provide the Dean of Health Professions office with telephone number and email updates, so that students may be contacted in regard to school matters.
 Please note that the Admissions office does not automatically update the Health Professions office with changes.